Catherine supports families’ legacies by enabling their family office operations and governance to be scalable and aligned with a long-term view.

 What are some prominent family office industry events and conferences in Switzerland?

-Switzerland hosts a number of family office industry events, including the World Family Office Forum, held annually in Montreux, the Zurich Family Office Forum, as well as the European Single Family Office Symposium.
+Switzerland is a key hub for family office gatherings, hosting several high-profile events throughout the year.
+These include the World Family Office Forum in Montreux, the Zurich Family Office Forum, and the European Single Family Office Symposium.

 What is Simple?